 What is Functional Analysis?

-Through functional analysis, patients and therapists at a holistic drug rehab therapy program can also pinpoint some of the specific feelings and triggers that lead to negative actions.
+Through functional analysis, patients and therapists or counselors at a holistic drug rehab therapy program can also pinpoint some of the specific feelings and triggers that lead to negative actions.
 Hearing negative feedback from family members, feeling tired or lonely all might cause patients to experience an increase in cravings and a desire to relapse.

 Skills Training